AthenaDecisionSystems/athena-ibm-techxchange/docs/index.md

 ### What happened in this Hybrid AI mode?

-That second step demonstrated that delegating the complex decision to a rule-based Decision Service gives the right answer.
+That second stage demonstrated that delegating the complex decision to a rule-based Decision Service gives the right answer.

 ## Conclusion